 On the board it looks like this: "Regular Season Wins O/U 8.5, over -120 / under +100."
 You are simply betting whether the team clears 8.5 wins across its 17 games, and the price on each side tells you how the book leans.

 Two things separate a win total from a normal game line.
 First, it carries vig like any market, and that vig often sits heavier on the over, because the public loves backing a team it expects to have a big year.
 Second, your money is tied up for months.
 A win total does not settle until the regular season ends in early January, so you are trusting the operator to hold that ticket from spring all the way to Week 18.
-That long settlement window is a genuine cost.
+That long settlement window is a real cost.
 A futures ticket also ties your bankroll up with the operator for months, so the book's reliability and the opportunity cost of that locked-up money are part of the bet, not a footnote.

 The main NFL market is about as efficient as betting gets.
-A Sunday spread is priced, bet, and re-priced by sharp money all week, so finding a real edge on a headline side or total is hard mode.
+A Sunday spread is priced, bet, and re-priced by sharp money all week, so finding a real edge on a headline side or total is brutally hard.
 Season win totals are a different animal.
 They get posted in the spring, before free agency, the draft, and training camp have settled what a roster and a schedule actually look like, and the book cannot sharpen a full-season projection the way it sharpens one three-hour game.

 Because the books know these early numbers are soft, they defend them with low limits.
 A small maximum bet is a tell: it means the number has not been battle-tested, and the shop wants to see where the money goes before it moves the line.
 The markets an operator is least comfortable booking, such as early win totals, preseason lines, and draft props, are exactly where diligent research can get ahead of the number, which is why they carry the tiniest limits on the board.
-The softest markets are deliberately the lowest-limit ones.

 | NFL Sunday game line | NFL win total | |